-I cannot attest one way or the other on that theory but I do it that way to be on the safe side.
+I cannot attest one way or the other to that theory but I do it that way to be on the safe side.

 Label your cuttings

-I typically use a Sharpie marker to right the name or color of the mother plant on the back of the leaf as well as in the small pot I settle it into.
+I typically use a Sharpie marker to write the name or color of the mother plant on the back of the leaf as well as in the small pot I settle it into.

 I have these small 2 inch pots I use.
 (I am moving away from using plastic for pots, I now am choosing these terra cotta pots)